ssmirr/CM/README.md

 Great work!

-#### Removing nginx.

-    ansible all -s -m apt -i inventory -a 'pkg=nginx state=absent update_cache=true'

-Since `nginx` is a metapackage, you may also need to run this to stop and remove the services:

-    ansible all -s -m shell -i inventory -a 'sudo apt-get -y autoremove'

-Webserver should be dead.

 ## Extra fun

 Can you provision a remote VM (from digitalocean/etc.) and then add its details to the inventory?
 Can you run your nginx command on it too?